donalee/DeepMCDD/README.md

 <img src="./figure/deepmcdd.png" width="800">
 </p>

-> Multi-class data description, termed as **Deep-MCDD**, learns class-conditional Gaussian distributions (or spherical boudnary for each class).

 ## Downloading tabular datasets

 The four multi-class tabular datsets reported in the paper can be downloaded from the below links.